A combination technique for optimal control problems constrained by random PDEs: Construction of the multi-index set

 It is clear that the multi-index set $\I$ determines the computational efficiency of the CT approximation.
 Heuristically, $\I$ should contain very few multi-indices that simultaneously lead to fine physical discretizations and to quadrature formulae with a large number of quadrature nodes, since they would require the solution of very expensive OCPs.
 In contrast, $\I$ should contain ``sparse" multi-indices which lead to fine discretizations/high level quadrature only across very few spatial and stochastic dimensions, while having coarse spatial/stochastic discretizations for most of the variables.

 A well-known strategy to find a (quasi-)optimal multi-index set $\I$ is to recast its construction as a knapsack optimization problem, see, e.g., \cite{gerstner2003dimension,haji2016multi,nobile2016convergence}.
 To do so, we introduce the concepts of work contribution and error contribution associated to the hierarchical surplus $\Deltab\big[u^{\alphab,\betab}\big]$.
-On the one hand, the work contribution $\Deltab W_{\alphab,\betab}$ measures the computational cost required to add $\Deltab\big [u^{\alphab,\betab}\big]$ to $\mathcal{M}_{\I}(u)$.
+The work contribution $\Deltab W_{\alphab,\betab}$ measures the computational cost required to add $\Deltab\big [u^{\alphab,\betab}\big]$ to $\mathcal{M}_{\I}(u)$.
 In formulae we set

 which implies

 The error contribution $\Delta E_{\alphab,\betab}$ measures instead how much the error $u-\mathcal{M}_{\I}(u)$ varies if $\Deltab\big [u^{\alphab,\betab}\big]$ is added to the estimator $\mathcal{M}_{\I}$,